safe-global/claiming-app-data/README.md

 1. Draft a release and tag it with vx.y.z version tag.
 2. Deployment action will be triggered for release.
-3. Ask devops to deploy it to production
+3. Ask devops to deploy data to production.